 Researcher biography

-Dr Yuan Wang is interested in functional materials and device manufacturing to address biomedical challenges.
-He is currently an Advance Queensland Industry Research Fellow at the School of Mechanical and Mining Engineering, where he collaborates with a multinational medical device manufacturer to develop advanced manufacturing solutions for personalised medical devices.
+Dr Yuan Wang is interested in developing advanced manufacturing solutions, particularly for functional materials and their devices that can benefit biomedical and renewable energy applications.
+He is currently an Advance Queensland Industry Research Fellow in partnership with Cook Medical to develop manufacturing solutions for personalised medical devices.

 Yuan conducted his PhD at UniSQ working on thermoelectrics and graduated in 2020 with the UniSQ Research Excellence Award (supervisor: Prof Zhigang Chen).
 He obtained his bachelor's degree in Metallurgical Engineering from Northeastern University (China) in 2016, with his third year at UQ where he received the Dean's Commendation for Academic Excellence Award.

-Yuan is a lecturer for two UQ courses, where he has received high SECaT scores for his teaching quality and student engagement.
-He is also responsible for a variety of supervision and administration/service duties.
+Yuan is a lecturer for multiple UQ courses, where he has received high SECaT scores for his teaching quality and student engagement.
+He is also responsible for a variety of supervision and service duties.